FrictionalContactLibrary/fclib-library/README.md

 This repository contains the problem files of the fclib library.

-It is closely related to the fclib API for reading and writing the problem file that you can find at (https://github.com/FrictionalContactLibrary/fclib)
+The hdf5 file can be read with the fclib API in C or in Python.
+The code can be found at [FrictionalContactLibrary/fclib](https://github.com/FrictionalContactLibrary/fclib)

-More information are avalaible at (https://frictionalcontactlibrary.github.io/index.html)
+More information is avalaible on the [website](https://frictionalcontactlibrary.github.io/index.html)

 What is fclib ?
 ---------------